cameron-wags/rainbow_csv.nvim/README.md

 #### :RainbowDelim

-Mark current file as csv and highlight columns in rainbow colors.
+Mark current file as a table and highlight it's columns in rainbow colors.
 Character under the cursor will be used as a delimiter.
 The delimiter will be saved in a config file for future vim sessions.

 You can also use this command for non-csv files, e.g. to highlight function arguments in source code in different colors.
 To return back to original syntax highlighting run _:NoRainbowDelim_

-#### :NoRainbowDelim

-This command will disable rainbow columns highlighting for the current file.
-Use it to cancel _:RainbowDelim_ effect or when autodection mechanism has failed and marked non-csv file as csv

 #### :RainbowDelimQuoted